brucou/blog/content/posts/Componentization against complexity.md

 Complexity resists to a uniformally useful definition.
 However, it is generally accepted that there is a component of complexity which cannot be reduced by any particular technique. <em>How many systems do we have?
 In what convoluted manner are they connected?
 What the requirement for operating these systems?
 How many parameters or subtasks are necessary to specify a task?</em>.
 That complexity increases every year, as the trend is into interconnecting more and more systems to satisfy ever astringent user requirements to do more things in less time.
 To reuse a commonly used term, we will call this the essential complexity of the system under specification.

 Oddly enough, at the same time, on a subjective level, things that were complex last year are less complex now.
 That subjective but very real component of complexity relates the number of things that cause problems to our ability to deal with them.
-Our ability to deal with them goes up as we develop better languages, tools, interfaces, architecture, infrastracture, etc. and are able to do more with less.
-We would define this component of complexity as accidental complexity, and as being the complexity that an implementation approach adds to the essential complexity corresponding to the specification of a system.
+Our ability to deal with them goes up as we develop better languages, tools, interfaces, architecture, infrastructure, etc. and are able to do more with less.
+We would define this component of complexity as accidental complexity, and as being the complexity that an **implementation approach** adds to the essential complexity corresponding to the **specification** of a system.

 As a side note, a user interface itself is precisely an attempt at shielding the user from the complexity of underlying systems so he can focus on the domain at hand and the tasks it encompasses.
 In other words, the user interface **abstracts** out the underlying system layer.
 As a matter of fact, most advances against accidental complexity (in **any** field) are made by better and/or more powerful abstractions.